What Is Symbrachydactyly?

 How Is Symbrachydactyly Treated?

 Almost all children with symbrachydactyly can do the usual things that other kids do.
-If needed, occupational therapy (OT) can help a child with this.
+Occupational therapy (OT) and home exercises can be very helpful.